jessvanos/ab-net-zero-grid-model/README.md

 ### <ins>Build_Retire_Functions<ins>

-Functions to evaluate the electricity grid as it approaches possible net zero states.
+Functions to evaluate the electricity grid capacity changes in alternative scenarios.
 These functions focus on resource additions and retirements.

 #### Functions: